 The Cayucos Sanitary District was formed on March 2, 1942 for the purpose of constructing and operating a sewer collection system and a treatment plant.
-The District is an independent, special district established pursuant to the Sanitary District Act of 1923 (Health & Safety Code §6400, et seq).
+The District is an independent special district established pursuant to the Sanitary District Act of 1923 (Health & Safety Code §6400, et seq).

+Cayucos Sanitary District was formed by democratic election held on February 17, 1942 with fifty five (55) votes in favor and one (1) opposed, and certified by the Board of Supervisors of San Luis Obispo County on March 2, 1942.
 The first official record of any activity is that of a special meeting of the governing board, consisting of D.R.
 Pereira, A.K.
 Hardie, L. Molinari, Howard Hilton and Al Brewer on January 4, 1951, with Periera presiding.

-On March 17, 1953 voters approved a bond issue of $171,000.00 for construction of mains, trunks, pump stations, etc., and to pay Cayucos’ share of the cost of a treatment plant to be located on Atascadero Road and to be jointly owned by Morro Bay and Cayucos Sanitary Districts.
+On March 17, 1953 voters approved a bond issue of $171,000.00 for construction of mains, trunks, pump stations, etc., and to pay Cayucos’ share of the cost of a treatment plant to be located on Atascadero Road and to be jointly owned by Morro Bay and Cayucos Sanitary District.

 By means of a quitclaim deed from the County of San Luis Obispo dated May 18, 1953, the Cayucos Sanitary District became owners of 40% and the Morro Bay Sanitary District 60% of Blocks 28A and 28B and 28C on Atascadero Beach Road as a site for a sewage treatment plant.